amandaxay/Interactive_Map/App/README.md

 * locate the project folder in a terminal and run ```python3 main.py```
 * Type in a web browser: http://localhost:5000
 * The sign in page should be displayed, type in username and password, both can be anything, and submit.
+* Only 6 states have been implemented.
+CA, FL, NY, OR, PA, and WA.
+If you click on another state that has not been implemented, it will take you to a URL not found page.
 * The journal1.html file displays our working journal page and should be clicked on only when you have exited out of the main.py program.